divijg19/Wartracker/README.md

 # War Tracker Discord Bot (Go)

-Dedicated in part to Yargit
+Dedicated in part to Yargit.

 A Discord slash-command bot for a mobile gaming guild (<=25 members).
 Tracks member registration, war orders, lumber, and availability windows.